Getting Ready to Stand

 We offer grants which go to women directly to cover personal expenses necessary to engage in the democratic process.

-To be eligible to apply for a grant you must be:
+To be eligible to apply for a grant, applicants must be:

-• A woman preparing to be a candidate in an upcoming election
+A woman selected or preparing to be a candidate in an election in 2026 in England, Wales or Scotland

-Applications from women from a group, background or life experience that is currently underrepresented in politics, including but not limited to women from a minoritised ethnic group or religion, women with disabilities/long-term health conditions and LGBTQIA+ women, will be prioritised in how we will award the grants.
+Applications from women from a group, background or life experience that is currently underrepresented in politics will be prioritised in how we will award the grants.
+This includes but is not limited to, women from a minoritised ethnic group or religion, women with disabilities/long-term health conditions, women carers and LGBTQIA+ women.

 If you would like to support Fund Her and directly fund women from underrepresented backgrounds to stand in upcoming elections, please donate to Fund Her today.